Math Interventions

 Connecting Math Concepts: is a research proven, teacher led math intervention that combines facts, procedures, conceptual understanding, applications, and problem solving skills to provide a comprehensive curriculum for students.
 Students learn to understand math by making connections among related math topics, procedures, and knowledge.

-SRA Number Worlds: is a research-proven, teacher-led math intervention program that was built on rigorous state standards to bring math-challenged PreK-8 students up to grade level with real world applications.
-SRA Number Worlds helps struggling learners achieve math success and quickly brings them up to grade level by intensively targeting the most important standards.
+Number Worlds: is a research-proven, teacher-led math intervention program that was built on rigorous state standards to bring math-challenged PreK-8 students up to grade level with real world applications.
+Number Worlds helps struggling learners achieve math success and quickly brings them up to grade level by intensively targeting the most important standards.

 Math Navigator: is a research-proven, teacher-led math intervention program that blends conceptual understanding, problem solving,and foundational skills.
 The program focuses on repairing the misconceptions of critical concepts and building routines, rituals, and data-driven progress monitoring.

-Do the Math is a research-proven, teacher-led math intervention program that rebuilds students’ critical mathematical foundations.
+Do the Math: is a research-proven, teacher-led math intervention program that rebuilds students’ critical mathematical foundations.
 Students develop an understanding of key concepts and skills with whole numbers and fractions—the essentials necessary for students to succeed in higher-level mathematics.
 Do the Math:

 • Includes concrete materials and games to help students develop understanding